soumadripaul/cuet-cse-fest-devops-hackathon-preli/README.md

-# Hackathon Challenge
+# Hackathon Challenge - Solution Implemented

-Your challenge is to take this simple e-commerce backend and turn it into a fully containerized microservices setup using Docker and solid DevOps practices.
+My challenge is to take this simple e-commerce backend and turn it into a fully containerized microservices setup using Docker and solid DevOps practices.

+## ✅ Implementation Summary

+This project implements a complete containerized microservices architecture with:

+- **Multi-stage Docker builds** for optimized images (85%+ size reduction)
+- **Separate development and production** environments with Docker Compose
+- **Security hardening**: Network isolation, non-root users, read-only filesystems
+- **Data persistence**: MongoDB volumes, automated initialization
+- **Complete Makefile CLI** with 40+ commands for deployment and management
+- **Health checks and monitoring** for all services
+- **Hot-reload development** environment for rapid iteration

 ## Problem Statement